 See Dr. Lindsay’s succinct explanation in the video below:

 On the other hand, if the lock jaw theory is correct or exist, it can be an invaluable quality of dogfighting breeds, bull-baiting dogs, or an attack dogs.

 The ‘lockjaw mechanism’ that we’ve described above (and which we will be referring to throughout this article) shouldn’t be confused with a medical condition in dogs, Tetanus Bacillus, which is also commonly referred to as Lock Jaw.

 The latter is a real syndrome that causes the affected dog to lose the ability to control his jaws.

 The jaw muscles tighten, locking the mouth in place and may result in other side effects such as lack of energy, difficulty in breathing and swallowing, fever, painful urination, and inability to defecate.

 The condition is caused by a nasty bacterium, Clostridium tetani, which is typically found in dirt/soil and places with low oxygen levels.
 The bacterium can also live in the tissues and intestines of dead animals.

-Although science is yet to prove whether or not there is evidence for the existence of any kind of ‘jaw locking mechanism’ that’s unique to certain dogs, here is a quick list of dog breeds that are believed by many to lock their jaws.
+Well, while we still need more scientific studies/researches to prove whether or not there is evidence for the existence of any kind of ‘jaw locking mechanism’ that’s unique to certain dogs, here is a quick list of dog breeds that are BELIEVED by many to lock their jaws.

 1. American Pitbull Terrier